pebakery/pebakery-docs/Commands/INI/IniReadSection.md

 # IniReadSection

-Reads the contents of a section in a standard .ini file and outputs the result as a list structure.
+Reads the contents of a section in a standard .ini file and outputs the result as a list.

 The string returned is a 1-dimensional list with the `Keys` in the Odd position and the `Values` in the even position.
+You can then use any of the `List` or `StrFormat` commands to interact with the data.

 ## Syntax